greenbone/docs/src/22.4/kali/troubleshooting.md

 ### ERROR: Database is wrong version.
 You have installed a new gvmd version

-When upgrading Greenbone CE, you may need to also update the `gvmd` PostgreSQL database schema.
+When upgrading Greenbone Community Edition, you may need to also update the `gvmd` PostgreSQL database schema.
 You can update the `gvmd` database to the with the following command:

 ```bash
 sudo runuser -u _gvm -- gvmd --migrate